ARMmaster17/HIVEbook/GLOSSARY.md

 ## Virtualization

 A software-based or hardware-based method of allowing multiple instances of an operating system to share the same physical computing resources.

-## Directive

-A line of code prefaced with a # that tells the parser how to handle the file.